chadk94/chadk94.github.io/index.md

 - [Name of Project](linktoproject)
   - *Description*
 - [Doodlebug](linktoproject)
   - *The first larger scale project I ever made!
-An evolutionary game in which doodlebugs consume ants or die*
+An evolutionary game in which doodlebugs consume ants or die.*